microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/sitepagetemplate-create.md

 author: Yadong1106
 description: "Create a new page template in the templates folder in a site." ms.date: 05/07/2018
+title: Create sitePageTemplate
-title: Create a new page template in a site ms.localizationpriority: medium
+ms.localizationpriority: medium
 doc_type: apiPageType
 ---

-# Create a page template in a site
+# Create SitePageTemplate

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a new [pageTemplate](../resources/pagetemplate.md) in the templates folder in a [site](../resources/site.md).
+Create a new [sitePageTemplate](../resources/sitepagetemplate.md) in the templates folder in a [site](../resources/site.md).

 ## Permissions